divyanshooter/Python/COVID Dashboard/readme.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements
+<h3>Acknowledgements </h3>
 Special thanks to the contributors of the COVID-19 data sources used in this dashboard.
-We appreciate the efforts of the Dash and Plotly development teams for providing powerful tools for data visualization.
+I appreciate the efforts of the Dash and Plotly development teams for providing powerful tools for data visualization.